 Each region may choose to develop its own file organization structure or may use an SEO suggested file structure to meet the requirements of the MOU Part 8.2.3.
 The MOU mandates that the environmental project file should include the environmental document and all supporting documentation associated with the environmental analysis, such as:

-- Separate files for privileged communications or confidential material - Checklists and forms, including NEPA approval forms - Approved environmental decision documents - Public and governmental agency letters and correspondence - Public and agency notices, scoping, comments and other correspondence, and meeting notes - Environmental resource information - Environmental permits and authorizations - Relevant project-related correspondence and emails - Final technical information and reports - Field surveys and notes - Other types of supporting information, such as maps, typical sections, permits, and plans - Documentation of quality assurance (QA) and quality control (QC)
+- Separate files for privileged communications or confidential material - Checklists and forms, including NEPA approval forms - Approved environmental decision documents - Public and governmental agency letters and correspondence - Public and agency notices, scoping, comments and other correspondence, and meeting notes - Environmental resource information - Environmental permits and authorizations - Relevant project-related correspondence and emails - Final technical information and reports - Field surveys and notes - Other types of supporting information, such as maps, typical sections, permits, and plans - Documentation of QA and QC

 An organized environmental project file facilitates efficient project management and reduces the risk of overlooking important environmental requirements.
 Documentation from the environmental project file forms part of the administrative record, providing evidence of compliance with federal requirements.
 Information included in the environmental project file is subject to public records laws, such as the Alaska Public Records Act.
-The environmental project file is subject to periodic audits by the FHWA and the SEO.
+The environmental project file may be subject to periodic audits by the FHWA and the SEO.

-Documentation of Quality Assurance (QA) and Ouality Control
+Documentation of Quality Assurance and Quality Control

-Evidence of QA shall be maintained in the region project file and includes: Emails; telephone conversation notes; meeting notes summarizing collaborative discussions about any aspect of environmental document development held by the project environmental team, as well as meetings with the following groups as appropriate: broader project team, resource agencies, participating agencies, and local government sponsors.
-For additional details, see Chapter 11, Quality Assurance and Quality Control.
+Evidence of QA shall be maintained in the region project file and includes emails, telephone conversation notes, meeting notes summarizing any aspect of environmental document development held by the project environmental team, as well as meetings with the following groups as appropriate: broader project team, resource agencies, participating agencies, and local government sponsors.
+For additional details, see EPM Chapter 11.